lgoldstein/mina-sshd/README.md

 Note that using a `CommandFactory` is also **optional**.
 If none is configured, any direct command sent by clients will be rejected.
 ## Server side security setup
-The SSHD server needs to be integrated and the security layer has to be customized to suit your needs.
+The SSHD server security layer has to be customized to suit your needs.
 This layer is pluggable and uses the following interfaces:
 * `PasswordAuthenticator` for password based authentication - [RFC 4252 section 8](https://www.ietf.org/rfc/rfc4252.txt)
 * `PublickeyAuthenticator` for key based authentication - [RFC 4252 section 7](https://www.ietf.org/rfc/rfc4252.txt)
 * `HostBasedAuthenticator` for host based authentication - [RFC 4252 section 9](https://www.ietf.org/rfc/rfc4252.txt)